deepchatterjeeligo/deepchatterjeeligo.github.io/_posts/2021-09-14-neural-network-basics.md

 likelihood-free inference techniques are an alternative (and a shift) from traditional techniques of stochastic sampling like Monte-Carlo.
 But what is fundamental reason behind neural nets working?
 I feel most internet resources dive into constructing a neural net without mentioning the answer to this.
-I was curious about this (since I am taking up a project on using neural nets), and I thought of writing this short article about it.
+I was curious about this thought of writing this short article about it.

 I should mention that while the term _neural network_ sounds fancy.
 Practically, the understanding is pretty simple, and one is able to follow it with high-school math and